colbyryan/colbyryan/README.md

-My name is Colby Ryan and I am currently enrolled at Nashville Software School!
+###Hi, my name is Colby Ryan!

-I will be graduating in February 2022!
+I am currently enrolled at Nashville Software School and will be graduating in February 2022!

-### We Have Been Learning
+#### I Have Been Learning
   - HTML/CSS
   - Javascript
   - React